 There exists a variety of techniques by which interns may be supervised.
-Supervisors read case notes and test reports, listen to the supervisee describe the process that occurred with a client or clients, review video recordings of sessions, and/or participate as co-therapists.
+Supervisors read case notes, listen to the supervisee describe the process that occurred with a client or clients, review video recordings of sessions, and/or participate as co-therapists.
 Each mode brings more data and greater immediacy and is thus a more satisfactory means of supervision.
 A blend of these supervision techniques is seen as desirable.

 Cohort supervision is also provided for interns, with an emphasis on shared conceptualization, treatment planning, and professional development.
-When providing supervision to practicum trainees, interns meet together for the supervision.
-Interns also participate in psychiatry training meetings, case conferences, and seminars, all of which present interns with regular opportunities for discussion of theory, empirically supported practice and psychological literature.
+When providing supervision to practicum trainees, interns meet together for Supervision of Supervision.
+Interns also participate in case conferences, and seminars, all of which present interns with regular opportunities for discussion of theory, empirically supported practice and psychological literature.

 Facilities and Resources

-CAPS houses 22 individual offices, a group room, and two conference rooms.
-Each intern has his/her own office and is provided a computer with scheduling, record keeping, e-mail, Internet, word processing, and digital video recording capabilities.
-Soundproofing white noise machines and panic buttons are also provided in each office.
-Intern offices have telephones with electronic voicemail and long-distance service.
-Interns have access to a laser printer/photocopier, color printer, fax machine, laptop computers, and portable projector.
+CAPS is physically located in 2 buildings on the UH Central Campus: Health 2 (H2) and Student Service Center 1 (SSC1).
+They are 0.4 miles apart, approximately an 8 minute walk.
+Interns, along with the majority of the staff, have dedicated offices at SSC1.
+Clinicians are expected to go to the H2 location at a regularly scheduled time once per week to conduct triages.
+SSC1 houses 22 individual offices, a group room, and two conference rooms.
+Each intern has their own office and is provided a computer with software for appointment scheduling, record keeping, e-mail, Internet, secure video conferencing and digital video recording.
+A web camera, air purifier, soundproofing white noise machine, and emergency panic button are also provided in each office.
+Interns have access to printers / photocopiers / scanners / faxes in both locations.
 CAPS maintains a library of books and videos/DVDs, and a television and DVD player.
 Interns have access to clerical and technical support.
 University library holdings and computer services are also available to interns.